Teva Pharmaceuticals: Research and development

 In July 2019, the company stopped production of Vincristine, a critical drug used to treat the most common forms of childhood cancer, and was criticized by media for creating a worldwide shortage of the drug.
 On 28 January 2020, the company announced that the Food and Drug Administration (FDA) had approved an autoinjector device for Ajovy (fremanezumab-vfrm) injection.

 Controversies

+Russia-Ukraine conflict

 Following Russia's invasion of Ukraine in 2022, Teva Pharmaceuticals faced criticism for continuing its operations in Russia despite international sanctions.
 While the company committed to stopping new investments, its focus on ensuring an uninterrupted supply of medicines has raised ethical concerns, with critics arguing that Teva's presence weakens the impact of sanctions aimed at pressuring Russia economically.

+Israeli-Palestine conflict

+As an Israeli company whose taxes support the country's military, and as a benefiter on the expanding market from the illegally-occupied Palestinian territories, under international law, Teva faces boycotts from Palestine solidarity activists, such as Boycott, Divestment and Sanctions.
+According to the Who Profits Research Center, Teva "enjoys the advantages generated by the Israeli occupation of Palestinian lands allowing the company to exploit the Palestinian market", free from competition from most other pharmaceutical companies.
+In several instances there have been public calls to boycott Teva in this context.
+In 2023, several GPs in Ghent, Belgium, have called for the boycott.
+In September 2025, 104 staff members of the National Orthopaedic Hospital Cappagh, in Ireland, asked to “discontinue the procurement and use” of Teva products when other alternatives are available.
+In February 2026, the council of the Italian city of Monza has invited pharmacies to stop selling Teva products.
+Teva has tried to sue Olivia Zemor, a French activist calling for the boycott in 2016, claiming her statements were defamatory.
+Zemor was acquitted in 2021 and also in appeal in 2022.